TheoH32/theo-repo/_posts/2023-05-01-Quiz-Correction-Topics.md

 ### Reasonable time algorithms are used to reflect on input to running time of an algorithm

 # IPv6
-### Internet Protocol is the method to route data packets on the internet
+### Internet Protocol is the method to route data packets on the internet, which is also designed to upscale at the size of how many users there are on the Internet

 # IPv6 vs TCP
 ### IPv6 is used to route the packets while TCP is used to make sure its transmitted reliable and in the right order